encodeclub-solidity-3/W2/README.md

 ### DKC Token
 We are creating a tokenized ballot voting system that consists of a ballot smart contract with proposals to vote on, and an accompanying ERC-20 token that is used to cast votes.
 Our scripts will do the following:
 * Deploy the token smart contract
-* Deploy the ballot smart contract
+* Deploy the ballot smart contract from a snapshot
-* Create ballots from snapshots
 * Give voting rights to a wallet by minting tokens
 * Query ballot proposals
 * Cast votes